shashank-6777/Setup-Kubernetes-with-Cilium-L2announcements/README.md

 shashank@Mac Grafana-SVC %
 shashank@Mac Grafana-SVC %
 ```
-The important part here is the EXTERNAL_IP.
-Next, check whether there is a Kubernetes lease created by anyone , signaling that the node is announcing the service:
+Here, the EXTERNAL_IP is the crucial component.
+Next, see if someone has created a Kubernetes lease, which indicates that the node is announcing the service:

 ```bash
 shashank@Mac Grafana-SVC % kubectl get -n cilium-system leases.coordination.k8s.io